Medically reviewed by Kristin Hall, FNP

 If you’re diagnosed with atypical depression, your healthcare provider may prescribe medication to control your symptoms, recommend therapy or suggest a combination of treatments.

 Depression is often treated using antidepressants.
-These medications work by increasing the availability of certain mood-regulating chemicals, referred to as neurotransmitters, throughout your brain and body.
+According to the Institute for Quality and Efficiency in Health Care, these medications work by increasing the availability of certain mood-regulating chemicals, referred to as neurotransmitters, throughout your brain and body.

 Several types of antidepressants are commonly used to treat depression, including selective serotonin reuptake inhibitors (SSRIs) and older medications such as tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).